Andrew-Kulpa/Fraud-Detection-Classifier/README.md

 transactions, though, so any given method used to classify these transactions also keep in mind the inherent bias of the data.
-As such, this project focuses on implementing an artificial neural network in Tensorflow using weighted classes and other methods to improve performance and accuracy.
+As such, this project focuses on implementing an artificial neural network in Tensorflow using weighted classes and other methods to improve performance and accuracy in classifying fraudulent credit card transactions.

 ## Data Set
 This research was conducted based on the actual transaction data